SulaimanB1/Lab-Work-ECS610U-Computer-Graphics/README.md

 # Introduction Computer Graphics Projects (ECS610U Computer Graphics)

-A series of intro computer graphics projects made in GLSL.
+A series of a few intro computer graphics projects made in GLSL.
 These projects were made for laboratory work in QMUL ECS610U Computer Graphics.

 # Links to different assignments: